nopSolutions/nopCommerce-Docs/en/running-your-store/vendor-management.md

 Products from multiple independent vendors appear in the common product catalog and your website visitors can shop at one web store even if your products are supplied by hundreds of different vendors from all over the world.

 Each vendor could be provided with an administrator panel access to manage their products, review sales reports and order details regarding their products.
-Vendors can’t see each other's activities.
+Vendors can't see each other's activities.

 The money goes to the merchant account of the store administrator who then manually distributes funds among the vendors according to the order history, which is tracked and managed separately for each provider.
 In this manner, the customer only sees one charge from the main company.